Crime Patrol (TV series): Spin-off

 A spin-off series, Crime Patrol Dial 100 premiered on October 26, 2015, aired on Monday–Thursday nights, and was produced by different production companies.
 It ended on July 12, 2019.

 Controversies

 Delhi gang-rape case

 Bhartiya Stree Shakti (Nagpur Wing), a non-governmental organisation, Information and Broadcasting Ministry of India intervened and asked Sony Entertainment Television not to telecast a program about the Delhi gang-rape case.
 On 10 September 2013, the show was given permission to present the 2012 Delhi gang rape case on their show, and the promos of the episode were aired.
 The episode was aired in a two-episode part on September 21, 2013, and September 22, 2013.
-In this episode the head police inspector's role was played by Sanjeev Tyagi.

 Om Prakash Chautala teacher recruitment scam

 Sony TV was to air episodes based on the Om Prakash Chautala teacher recruitment scam in the show.
 On 22 February 2013 Delhi High Court restrained Sony TV from telecasting the related episodes until 4 April 2013, upon the appeal by Chautala and others as the case was still in court and there was a possibility of bias of the show on the case.
 On 2 March 2013, show was given clearance by High Court.
 Clearance was challenged in Supreme Court and on 6 March 2013, the episodes of this case were again put on hold.
 On 3 May 2013, the Supreme Court allowed Sony TV to telecast episodes as the trial was complete and the judgment of conviction and sentence were in the public domain.

 Later, there were episodes of Crime Patrol that dealt with teacher recruitment scams, they did not specifically mention the Om Prakash Chautala scam.
 Episodes 252 and 253, which aired on May 31, 2013, and June 21, 2013, respectively, focused on Teacher Recruitment Scam.